Child Custody Lawyer Clayton MO for Your Family Law Issues

 Petition for Child Custody in Clayton, MO

-Under Missouri law, a Petition for Child Custody in Clayton, MO (CAFC201) is used in circumstances where paternity has been established, but there is no custody order in place.
+Under Missouri law, a Petition for Child Custody in Clayton, MO (CAFC201) is used in circumstances where paternity has been established, but no custody order exists.
 If both mother and father sign an Affidavit Acknowledging Paternity when their child is born, paternity is assumed.

-When that doesn’t happen, but a man believes himself to be the father of the child, he can complete a Declaration of Paternity and file it with the Missouri Bureau of Vital Records.
-It becomes official when the courtroom finds that the man is a child’s legal guardian.
+When that doesn’t happen, but a man believes himself to be the child’s father, he can complete a Declaration of Paternity and file it with the Missouri Bureau of Vital Records.
+It becomes official when the courtroom finds the man is a child’s legal guardian.
 Child support may be ordered at this time.

 In most cases, children have the right to enjoy frequent, consistent, quality contact with both of their parents.
-Child support and child custody are separate issues, and they may or may not be decided at the same hearing.
+Child support and child custody are separate issues and may or may not be decided at the same hearing.
 An order for custody includes a Parenting Plan to specify:

 Parental rights and responsibilities

 Parenting times and locations

 A skilled advocate can help clients navigate custody and support issues during or after a divorce or in cases where the parents were never married.
 They will also advise on the options available to couples negotiating those issues after completing one or more adoptions.

 How Do I Petition for Child Custody?

 A family attorney will advise you that if you are petitioning the judge for child care, the burden of proof is on you.
 There are several steps that you must take.

 - Gather the necessary documents, including a copy of the child’s birth certificate